madalinabuzau/madalinabuzau.github.io/_posts/2016-11-29-gradient-descent-on-a-softmax-cross-entropy-cost-function.md

 # Substract 1 from the scores of the correct class
 dscores[np.arange(n_samples),y] -= 1

+# Instead of dividing both dW and db with the number of
+# samples it's easier to divide dscores beforehand
+dscores /= n_samples

 # Gradient of the loss with respect to weights
 dW = X.T.dot(dscores)

 # Add gradient regularization
 dW += reg*W

 # Gradient of the loss with respect to biases
-db = dscores
+db = np.sum(dscores, axis=0, keepdims=True)
 ```

 At this point, we have everything we need to start training our model with gradient descent.